 Early intervention, assessment and treatment should be offered at the earliest opportunity.
 Ideally the sooner treatment commences the better the prognosis.

 Severe weight loss makes engagement with therapy and treatment difficult and will often cause a referral for a hospital admission.
-Treatment will involve a team including the GP (primary coordinator of all health services), Dietitian (educate and plan food intake), Psychiatrist (Diagnosis, Therapy and Medication management especially for complex histories), Psychologist (delivery of therapy such as IPT, CBT or DBT for the conditions referred).
+Treatment will involve a team including the GP (primary coordinator of all health services), Dietitian (educate and plan food intake), Psychiatrist (Diagnosis, Therapy and Medication management especially for complex histories), Mental Health Clinician (delivery of therapy such as IPT, CBT or DBT for the conditions referred).

 Ideally it is helpful for those with weight disturbances, fear of gaining weight, dieting or eating abnormalities to self-refer to review what is healthy or not, and even if a label or disorder is not diagnosed the likelihood of preventing an eating disorder is higher if someone intervenes early.

 The Importance of Early Intervention